shortbloke/DogDoor/README.md

 *TODO - Add Frizting Diagram*

+## Connectivity

+The status of the various switches, sensors and other internal variables are exposed via Particle Cloud.
+This also provides some basic over-ride capabilities, including a remote reset.

+MQTT support has also been added to report state back to an MQTT Broker.
+The device also accepts some basic commands via MQTT, for example to open the door.
+This has been tested with HomeAssistant.io.

 ## Potential TODO List

 * Experiment with ISO11784 134.2K RFID Module to read RFID tags in our pets.
 As an alternative to using the infrared sensor outside.